• Current students

 Also, see the Report on the Accounts of the Public Services 2020 which is available from the Office of the Comptroller and Auditor General (OCAG).
 Chapter 13 deals with Suspicious Transaction Reports.
 In chapter 13 the OCAG writes “Suspicious transaction reports (STRs) are received by the Office of the Revenue Commissioners.
 STRs can assist in identifying tax evasion, tax fraud, and provide new ways to assess risk and to target tax audits.
 Our report examines the processes in place in Revenue on receipt of an STR and Revenue’s effectiveness in managing the STR process”.

-The Office of the Comptroller and Auditor General has also produced a short video which is available on their YouTube channel here.
+The Office of the Comptroller and Auditor General has also produced a short video which is available on their YouTube channel.
 In it the OCAG says STRs are a useful source of information and provide new ways to assess risk and target tax audits.
 STRs are risk rated and matched to tax payers where possible.
-It also notes that Revenue has set up a review group that is working on introducing a new risk rating system in 2022.

 Other guidance on registering for GoAML and with the Revenue